nhnifong/neufangled-site-2/docs/gripper_build_guide.md

 ![](images/grip/image22.png){ loading=lazy, width=45% }

 Unpack one Camera Module and install the mini cable. (golden one) the wide end of the mini ribbon cable plugs in the camera, with its black face on the camera’s back side.
-The plastic retaining clips is pulled out to loosen a ribbon cable, and pushed in to secure one.
+The plastic retaining clip is pulled out to loosen a ribbon cable, and pushed in to secure one.
 screw the camera to the camera mount with two M2x4 bolts in opposite corners.
 Make sure the ribbon is in the pictured direction.

 ![](images/grip/image13.png){ loading=lazy, width=45% }
 ![](images/grip/image2.png){ loading=lazy, width=45% }

-Attach the camera mount assembly to the back plat with an M3x6 countersunk screw.
+Attach the camera mount assembly to the back plate with an M3x6 countersunk screw.

 ![](images/grip/image35.png){ loading=lazy, width=45% }